 My solo travel is usually the result of me trying to piggy back on Mr. Weekend In Paris’ business trips to Europe.
 I always try to accompany him so I can spend several hours at a time with him catching up on things at home.
 He knows that I would fly around the world just to spend a day or two with him anytime!
 Many times the schedule and airfares demand we fly through Paris on his way to his other destinations so sometimes I jump off in Paris and hang out until he comes back through.
 Gal pal Lisa “poodles on over” to join me – unless I get 24 hours notice (which happens quite a bit) and she is otherwise engaged.

 Many times, while we are technically together, I am a solo traveler for all intents and purposes.
 Here are my strategies for safe and successful explorations of new cities solo:

-1. Always contact someone you personally know who has been there before and ask them definite “must-sees” but also find out what they would personally not waste time doing if they had to do it again and why.
+1. Contact people you personally know who have been there before and ask them definite “must-sees” but also find out what they would personally not waste time doing if they had to do it again and why.
 Their reasons “why” may be different from yours.
 Do not ask someone who’s idea of great art is Madame Tussaud’s Wax Museum for recommendations for art galleries in Milan.
 Catch my drift?

 2. Web search your destinations ahead of time, print out maps, have two different routes planned and know the public transportation options ahead of time.
 Carry enough cash to get you into a cab when safety is an issue, especially at night.
 Nothing says you are a tourist more than a big old map on the corner of the street, making you a target for the wrong sorts of helpers so commit your route to memory and consult the map only when necessary and do it discreetly or walk into a shop and ask for help.